I had no idea where we were. I’d lost all direction. Our eyes had been blindfolded.

 “Why are you here?” the thing inside Kailo asked.
 “Not that I’m complaining.
 You did after all set me free.”

-He looked at Aria and smiled, but the smile was not Kailo’s, it was abnormal, like it belonged to someone else, which it most likely did.
+He looked at Aria and smiled, but the smile was not Kailo’s, it was unfamiliar, like it belonged to someone else, which it did.
 He stared down at her chest and then turned to look at the glass tube.
 “Pretty lights.
 I might need what’s in there,” he said, his eyes returning to her chest.

 “Keep your eyes off her,” I threatened.